-While there is excitement among casual foodies about the new Welcome to Albury Street Food & Bar precinct at the SS&A, one group of locals is particularly looking forward to enjoying the outdoor venue.
+While there is excitement among casual foodies about the new Albury Street Food & Bar precinct at the SS&A, one group of locals is particularly looking forward to enjoying the outdoor venue.

 Aware Employment furniture builders were commissioned to build bar stools, tables and chairs from recycled pallets, as part of the precinct’s fit-out.

 Aware Production Supervisor Dylan Muggivan says it’s one of the biggest projects his team has undertaken.